bsinou/go-proto3-training/docs/GoResources.md

 # Resources for the Go Language

+## Cool tips

+- to start a server that loccally expose the documentation of all libraries that are on the local machine, simply run:
+ `godoc -http :6060` (or whatever free port)

 ## Baby steps

 If you are already familliar with code programming, going first through the resources listed below in that order is a good way to be quickly up and running in GO: